 As the cab drew up before the address indicated, the fog lifted a little and showed him a dingy street, a gin palace, a low French eating house, a shop for the retail of penny numbers and twopenny salads, many ragged children huddled in the doorways, and many women of many different nationalities passing out, key in hand, to have a morning glass; and the next moment the fog settled down again upon that part, as brown as umber, and cut him off from his blackguardly surroundings.
 This was the home of Henry Jekyll's favourite; of a man who was heir to a quarter of a million sterling.
 (4.11)

 Mr. Utterson is incredulous that the "heir to a quarter of a million sterling" would live in such an obviously shabby (and shady) neighborhood.

 It was the first time that the lawyer had been received in that part of his friend's quarters; and he eyed the dingy, windowless structure with curiosity, and gazed round with a distasteful sense of strangeness as he crossed the theatre, once crowded with eager students and now lying gaunt and silent, the tables laden with chemical apparatus, the floor strewn with crates and littered with packing straw, and the light falling dimly through the foggy cupola.
 (5.1)

-While Dr. Jekyll inhabits a large, comfortable house, Mr. Hyde spends most of his time in the laboratory – "a dingy windowless structure."
-Buildings reflect the happenings inside.
+While Dr. Jekyll inhabits a large, comfortable house, Mr. Hyde spends most of his time in the laboratory—"a dingy windowless structure."
+Buildings reflect what goes on inside.